- Have you been the target of a racist, homophobic or other identity based hate incident?

 What is hate crime?

 Hate crime is any offence committed against a person or property that is motivated by the offender’s hatred of people because of their association with one or more of the equality strands.
-For example, you can be a victim of hate crime because of your race, religion, disability, age, sexuality or gender.
+For example, you can be a victim of hate crime because of your race, religion, disability, sexual orientation or gender identity.

 Why report a hate crime?